alexSysBio/UnDrift/README.md

 3. A univariate smoothing spline

 The smoothed or raw cumulative drifts are used to adjust the maximum possible cropping frame around the microscopy images.
 An example of the drift correction is shown below.
-The uncorrected movie is on the left, and the drif-corrected time-lapse movie is shown on the right:
+The uncorrected movie is on the left (simulated drifts sampled from a Gaussian distribution with a mean of 0 and a standard deviation of 10 pixels), and the drif-corrected time-lapse movie is shown on the right:
 ![movie_example.gif](https://github.com/alexSysBio/image_drift_correction/blob/main/correction_example.gif)

 An example of using the functions provided in the repository is included in the 'drift_correction_user_guide.py' script.